 A pretty obvious one when camping is taking the correct clothing.
 Be sure to research the area you are going and pack the right clothing.
 Always pack a few spare items incase your clothes get wet or overly dirty but don’t over do it.
 Often when camping at the beach, you end up spending more time in just a pair of shorts or swimmers and don’t touch half the clothes in your bag.
 Also remember at night it’s likely going to get cold, and when camping in a tent you don’t have much insulation so pack enough warm sleepwear.
 Having a quality pair of hiking boots is also recommended for camping in the bush to avoid injury to feet.
 They will also come in handy for bushwalks or hiking which is a great activity to do when camping.

 Don’t skimp.
 If necessary, wait until you’ve got enough money to get a good brand.
 Your tent must be waterproof and easy to set up.
 Also notable: Sure—a “four-person tent” will sleep four people…if they’re packed like sardines.
 Get a six-man family tent instead.

 If you live in the city, it’s scary how dark the wilderness is at night.
-When you have to head into the bushes for a call of nature, you’ll want a good flashlight or battery-operated lantern; you’ll also need lighting in the tent.
+When you have to head into the bushes for a call of nature, you’ll want a good flashlight or rechargeable lantern; you’ll also need lighting in the tent.
 If you are serious about camping and also want the pleasure of electricity consider taking a generator or invest in some quality 12v camping solar panels.